ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

-These two tasks must be performed in a synchronized fashion between the two gateways, and the commitment mechanism must provide sufficent evidence of the asset transfer that is verifiable by an authorized third party.
+These two tasks must be performed in a synchronized fashion between the two gateways, and the commitment mechanism must provide sufficient evidence of the asset transfer that is verifiable by an authorized third party.

 ## Desirable Properties of Asset Transfer